ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/embedded-rocksdb.md

 Engine parameters:

-- `ttl` - time to live.
+- `ttl` - time to live for values.
 TTL is accepted in seconds.
-Not specifying/passing or non-positive TTL behaves like TTL = infinity.
+If TTL is 0, regular RocksDB instance is used (without TTL).
 - `read_only` - when `read_only` is set to `true`, read-only mode is used.
 For storage with TTL, compaction will not be triggered (neither manual nor automatic), so no expired entries are removed.
 - `primary_key_name` – any column name in the column list.
 - `primary key` must be specified, it supports only one column in the primary key.
 The primary key will be serialized in binary as a `rocksdb key`.